Advanced-Programming-1401/Eighth-Assignment-Steam/README.md

 Note that each Request received from the Client must be answered with a Response from the Server.
 Include details about how you designed the Request-Response interactions in your report.

 ### 2. **Design the application's architecture**
-You must implement two main components: the **Client** and **Server**.
-The Server must be able to connect to a Database, and the Client should have a download manager component.
-The Client and Server must be connected through the use of a socket connection.
+The Client and Server are the two main components of your app.
+They must be connected through the use of a socket connection.
 <br>Plan out your project's files accordingly.
-Any file designed for the Client side must be stored in the `Client` package and any file designed for the Server must be stored in the `Server` package.
+Any file designed for the Client side must be stored in the `Client` package and any file designed for the Server side must be stored in the `Server` package.
 Classes that can be used by both sides should be stored in the `Shared` package.

 #### 2.1.
 Client
 The Client component must provide a graphical or command-line interface for users to interact with the app.
 It should allow users to:
 - Create accounts by providing a username, a password, and a date of birth (DOB)
-- Login and logout securely (more info in [section 5](#5-use-a-hashing-algorithm-to-provide-security-for-user-accounts))
+- Login and logout securely (more info in [section 5](#5-use-a-hashing-algorithm-to-provide-security-for-accounts))
 - Browse the available video game catalog
 - View each individual game's details
 - Download video game files and manage these downloads